mathewsanders/Mustard/README.md

 // tokens[4].tokenizer -> CharacterSet.decimalDigits
 ````

-## Expressive use with custom tokenizers
+## Advanced matching with custom tokenizers

 Rather than being limited to matching substrings from character sets, you can create your own tokenizers with more
-sophisticated behavior by implementing the `TokenizerType` protocol.
+sophisticated matching behavior by implementing the `TokenizerType` protocol.

 Here's an example of using `DateTokenizer` ([see example](Documentation/Tokens with internal state.md) for implementation)
 that matches substrings with a valid `MM/dd/yy` format, and at the same time exposes a `Date` object corresponding to the  date represented by the substring: